SirL0gic/The-Bling-Street/README.md

 # The-Bling-Street
-An E-Commerce store for high end street wear created with Liquid.
+An E-Commerce store theme created using Liquid.

 ## Features